sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption-opt/ai-core-orchestration-consumption-opt.md

 6. An Extended SAP AI Core service plan is required, as the Generative AI Hub is not available in the Free or Standard tiers.
 For more details, refer to [SAP AI Core Service Plans](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/service-plans?version=CLOUD)

 7. Orchestration Deployment:

-    Refer to [this tutorial understand the basic consumption of GenAI models using orchestration.](https://developers.sap.com/tutorials/ai-core-orchestration-consumption.html).
+    Refer to the tutorial [the basic consumption of GenAI models using orchestration](https://developers.sap.com/tutorials/ai-core-orchestration-consumption.html).

     Ensure at least one orchestration deployment is ready to be consumed during this process.

 8. Basic Knowledge:
     Familiarity with the orchestration workflow is recommended